Sector Deal - Supply Chain & Skills Update

 Work Update

-• Scottish Renewables has identified a potential portal to be used by the onshore wind industry to allow supply chain providers to apply for contracts.
+- Scottish Renewables has identified a potential portal to be used by the onshore wind industry to allow supply chain providers to apply for contracts.
 This portal is also being considered by offshore wind developers.
-The use of the portal is currently being piloted by four developers before a decision is made.
+The G12 is working with the portal provider to identify any changes needed before the portal can be adopted by the full sector.
+This work is expected to be completed in Q4 2024.